MohamedHashish42/Interview-Preparation/CSharpConceptsAndKeyFeatures.md

 ## What are **extension methods**?
-Extension methods in C# enable you to add methods to existing types without creating a new derived type or otherwise modifying the original type.
+Extension methods in C# enable you to add methods to existing types without modifying the original type or creating a derived type.

-It allows you to create a more fluent syntax for function composition.
+They enable a more fluent syntax for function composition.
 ### Syntax:
-- Extension methods are declared as static methods in a static class.
+- Extension methods are declared as **`static` methods** in a **`static` class**.
-- The first parameter in the method must include the this keyword followed by the type to be extended.
+- The first parameter in the method must include the **`this` keyword** followed by the **type to be extended**.

 Here’s an example of how you can achieve this: